 Food & Culture Highlights

-Food in Apple Wine Tasting in Frankfurt USD 15 reflects regional produce and neighbourhood traditions.
+Food in Private Sightseeing Tour to the Windmills and Giethoorn USD 495 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.